 https://example.com/base2.
 You can use SSH URL bases as well; for example,

 as well.
 Anything acceptable to Git will work.

-project repositories in the west installation.
-Each project has a
+repositories in the west installation.
+Every project has a unique name.
+You can

 remote1, so its Git fetch URL is

 https://example.com/base1/proj1.
 The remote

 Locally, this project will be cloned at path